 Field-hunting tip

-Look in ultramafic igneous rocks, alluvial placer deposits country — that is the host setting where native rhodium typically forms.
+Look in ultramafic igneous rocks, alluvial placer deposits country, the host setting where native rhodium typically forms.
 If you start seeing platinum, chromite, olivine in float, you are in the right ground.
 Field specimens usually show a grains, small nuggets, rarely cubic crystals habit, so train your eye for that shape before scanning the outcrop.